jbowen93/Getting-Started/README.md

 Information on golang (referred to simply as Go from here on out) can be found [here](https://golang.org/).
 I will not be using any batteries included frameworks as they aren't considered idiomatic go.

+For the front end I will obviously be using the standard stack of HTML, CSS and Javascript.
+I will also be using React as the framework for frontend development.
+This will be paired with Redux for creating SPAs (Single Page Apps).

 # Step 1: Getting a grasp on syntax

 For a true beginner, with no prior programming experience, code syntax can be daunting.